github/codeql/docs/language/ql-handbook/types.rst

 Type unions are user-defined types that are declared with the keyword ``class``.
 The syntax resembles :ref:`type aliases <type-aliases>`, but with two or more type expressions on the right-hand side.

-Type unions are used for creating restricted versions of an existing :ref:`algebraic datatype <algebraic-datatypes>`, by explicitly selecting a subset of the branches of that datatype and binding them to a new type.
+Type unions are used for creating restricted subsets of an existing :ref:`algebraic datatype <algebraic-datatypes>`, by explicitly selecting a subset of the branches of that datatype and binding them to a new type.
 Type unions of :ref:`database types <database-types>` are also supported.